Types of Financial Aid Programs

 * Students are ALWAYS counseled to avoid student loan debt at the Community College level.
 Students with a bachelor degree (or higher) or who do not meet SAP standards are not eligible for federal direct student loans at ARC.
 Direct loans should only be acquired as a last resort when all other options for financial support have been explored.
 Students should borrow the least amount necessary to cover educational expenses.
 Loan requests that exceed the amounts above (see chart above) will not be processed for more than the allowable limit, per category.

 All subsidized and unsubsidized Federal Direct Loan requests from ARC are issued under the Federal Direct Loans program effective July 1, 2010.
 Students should consider a Federal Direct Loan (when eligible) instead of credit card debt, alternative (private) loan debt or other debt accruing programs.
-Click here for information on how to apply for a Direct Loan at American River College (2015-2016).
-Click here for information on how to apply for a Direct Loan at American River College in the 2016-2017 award year.

 Alternative (Private) Student Loans (click here for disclosure information about private loans)